 As far as possible, waste should be avoided, reduced, re-used and/or recycled.
-Where this is not feasible, all waste (general and hazardous) generated during the construction of the power station may only be disposed of at appropriately licensed waste disposal sites (in terms of Section 20 of the Environment Conservation Act, No 73 of 1989).
-Cognisance must also be taken of the relevant provincial legislation in this regard.
-It will be noted that all controlling authority regulations pertaining to litter in terms of the Environment Conservation Act
+Where this is not feasible, all waste (general and hazardous) generated during the construction of the power station may only be disposed of at appropriately licensed waste disposal sites (in terms of Section 20 of the Environment Conservation Act, No 73 of 1989 and in accordance with the new waste act: National Environmental Waste Management Act 2008).